-The departmental evaluation of teaching effectiveness should draw upon a representative range of teaching activities in addition to evidence described above.
-Evaluation should derive from, but need not be limited to, conversations about courses with some members of the department; attendance by some members of the department at a number of class meetings at mutually agreed upon times; and assessment, by the candidate with at least one senior member of the department, of the accomplishments of at least one of the candidate's courses at the end of a semester.
-(Voted by the Faculty, May 1999).
-Evaluations of teaching effectiveness should also be informed by the discussions of the tenured members of the department, the substance of which is conveyed during annual conversations (Voted by the Faculty, April 2014).
+The departmental evaluation of teaching effectiveness should draw upon a representative range of teaching activities in addition to evidence described above (3).
+Evaluation should derive from, but need not be limited to, conversations about courses with some members of the department; attendance by some members of the department at a number of class meetings at mutually agreed upon times; and assessment, by the candidate with at least one tenured member of the department, of the accomplishments of at least one of the candidate's courses at the end of a semester.
+Evaluations of teaching effectiveness should also be informed by the discussions of the tenured members of the department, the substance of which is conveyed during annual conversations.
+All written evidence used to evaluate teaching effectiveness assembled at the time of reappointment is also considered at the time of tenure review.

-By December 1, candidates for reappointment will submit a letter to their department/s describing their teaching experience at the college, the present state of their scholarship or creative work and their aims and plans for the future, and their engagement in college life.
-Recognizing that Committee of Six members are usually not experts in candidates' fields, candidates for reappointment may choose to write a modified version of this letter for the Committee of Six, in which they describe their work and its significance in a less specialized idiom.
+4) Candidate's Letter(s).
+By December 1, candidates for reappointment submit a letter to their department/s describing their teaching experience at the college, the present state of their scholarship or creative work and their aims and plans for the future, and their engagement in college life and the profession.
+Recognizing that Tenure and Promotion Committee members are usually not experts in candidates' fields, candidates for reappointment may choose to write a modified version of this letter for the Tenure and Promotion Committee, in which they describe their work and its significance in a less specialized idiom.
 If two letters are written, both are shared with the department.
-Both letters are also included in the reappointment dossier and forwarded to the Committee of Six (Voted by the faculty May 18, 2017.)
-The letter/s will serve as the basis for a conversation between the candidate and tenured members of the department/s before the department meets to finalize the reappointment recommendation.
-The letter/s will not become part of the tenure dossier.
-(Voted by Faculty, February 2005; Amended May 2012)
+Both letters are also included in the reappointment dossier and forwarded to the Tenure and Promotion Committee.
+The letter/s serves as the basis for a conversation between the candidate and tenured members of the department/s before the department meets to finalize the reappointment recommendation.
+This conversation provides the candidate with a forum to share information with the tenured members and to ask and answer questions.
+The letter/s do not become part of the tenure dossier.